- HOME

 - Outside Directors

-The Company has appointed five outside directors— Akira Sebe, Akiko Okushima, Shigeru Sugimoto, Satoshi Ohoka, and Kanako Osawa.
-Two of these outside directors—Satoshi Ohoka and Kanako Osawa—are Audit & Supervisory Committee members.
+The Company has appointed five outside directors— Takanori Sano, Akiko Okushima, Seiichiro Shirahata, Kanako Osawa and Shigeru Sugimoto.
+Two of these outside directors—Kanako Osawa and Shigeru Sugimoto—are Audit & Supervisory Committee members.

 The Company does not have its own set standards and policies with regard to the independence of outside directors and refers instead to the standards stipulated by the TSE.
 Since appointment is based on a request from the Company, we recognize that independence from management is to be ensured.